laracasts/PHP-Vars-To-Js-Transformer/readme.md

 }
 ```

-The above `JavaScript` calls would output something like this in the view file:
+The above `JavaScript` calls would output something like this in the compiled view file:
 ```html
 <body>
   <script nonce="This_Is_A_Secure_Nonce">